BTW-Community/Slightly_Better_Terrible_Tools/README.md

 **Stone Shovel**
 - No longer disturbs neighboring dirt/grass blocks when digging
-- Can firm up loose dirt-like blocks instantly by right-clicking (costs 2 durability)
+- Can firm up loose dirt-like blocks instantly by right-clicking (costs 2 durability, exhausts player)
 - 50% more durability (encourages digging beyond just clay)
 - 50% faster on appropriate materials (improved to incentivize use in context)